 Returning to New York in 1868, George was welcomed back by the Unions of Morrisania.
 In a little noted sidelight, the return to New York enabled George, with the distant participation of brother Harry, to establish a “base ball and cricket depot.”11 In the 1869 New York City Directory, George Wright is listed as being in the business of “balls,” at 615 Broadway, residing at 300 Willow in Hoboken.
 Harry is listed in the same place of business, though with an unlisted residence; we of course know he resided in Cincinnati.12 The venture lasted only this one year, but would be resumed in Boston in 1871 as [George] Wright & [Charles] Gould at 18 Boylston Street and, later on, as the long-lived [George] Wright & [Henry A.] Ditson firm.
 In between, George had a solo operation, selling “cigars and base ball goods,” at, first, 18 Boylston; then, 591 Washington Street; and, next, 39 Eliot Street.
 Harry Wright’s later partners in Boston-based sporting goods would be George Howland and Louis Mahn.

 We have seen that Harry felt the need to improve his Red Stockings after their thrashing by the Nationals.
 The arrival in 1868 of pitcher Asa Brainard from the 1867 Nationals – he had been the successor to Jim Creighton with the Excelsior of Brooklyn – and local first baseman Charlie Gould strengthened the club.
 Harry also signed New Yorkers John Van Buskirk Hatfield and Fred Waterman, and brought in catcher Doug Allison from Philadelphia.
 For 1869, he embraced the Nationals’ model of total professionalism.
 In short order, Harry turned away all the club’s local lads except for Gould; relinquished the revolver Hatfield back to the Mutuals, his former club; and signed Cal McVey from Indianapolis.
-He also reached terms with Charlie Sweasy, Andy Leonard, and Dick Hurley from the local Buckeyes, the first two having come to Cincinnati by way of their former club, the Irvingtons of New Jersey, the last named by way of Columbia College in New York.
+He also reached terms with Charlie Sweasy, Andy Leonard, and Dick Hurley from the local Buckeyes, the first two having come to Cincinnati by way of their former club, the Irvingtons of New Jersey, the last by way of a club in Columbia, Ohio.

 But Harry’s great coup was to secure the perpetually available services of his brother George, unbound by long-term contract or a not-yet-dreamed-of reserve clause.
 Thus were the 1869 Red Stockings set to become the most accomplished club in the land and, at $9,300 in salaries alone, the most profligate.
 George was paid $1,400, even more than Harry, whose $1,200 salary was second highest.
 The money made the team powerful, but no one could have imagined that they would be literally unbeatable.
 George Wright became baseball’s first nationwide hero.